Castle of Yverdon

 Open on all public holidays, including Easter and Whit Monday.

-Closed on Mondays, as well as 25th December and 1st January.
+Closed on Mondays and Tuesdays, as well as on 25 December and 1 January.

 - Adults : CHF 12.-